Making the Switch from Interest-Only to Principal & Interest Finance

 Home owners and investors alike are presented with such a wide variety of loan facilities these days that it can seem hard to work out what’s best in the long run, particularly when you consider your future borrowing power.
-The battle between Interest Only (IO) and Principle & Interest (P&I) loans may swing in favour of P&I, but why?
+The battle between Interest Only (IO) and Principal & Interest (P&I) loans may swing in favour of P&I, but why?

 In light of the recent Royal Commission and the implementation of strict regulations from the Australian Prudential Lending Authority (APRA), loans have been met with tougher terms, shorter loan periods and higher interest rates.
 Interest-only loans in particular have felt the full force of these changes, which have long been the preferred choice for investors to maximise borrowing power and tax deductibility.
-More recently, however, investors are keen on signing up for Principal & Interest loans that offer more competitive terms and the ability to reduce the loan principle, particularly as P & I loans for property investment will, in many cases, only result in a nominal increase in monthly repayments.
+More recently, however, investors are keen on signing up for Principal & Interest loans that offer more competitive terms and the ability to reduce the loan principal, particularly as P & I loans for property investment will, in many cases, only result in a nominal increase in monthly repayments.

 What’s out there?